hiki7/student_manage_system/README.md

 - API documentation with Swagger.
 - Asynchronous tasks with Celery and Redis.
 - PostgreSQL as the database backend.
+- Nginx as the web server for serving the application.

 ## **Live Demo**